zackees/pyjpgclipboard/README.md

 There is only one system clipboard.
 So running this library in different threads/processes will result in collisions.
 It's up to the application running this library to provide any necessary locking mechanism.

+## Versions

+  * 1.0.2: Now installs on linux.
+Before it would error.
+But not all codepaths that include this library will actually use it.
+  * 1.0.1: Bug fix
+  * 1.0.0: Release.